Who is India Reynolds? Meet the Love Island series 5 bombshell

 Instagram: @lovefromreyn

-Finally, someone appears to be prepared to give Ovie the attention he deserves!
-India says she has her eyes on the 6″7 basketball star, but she also thinks Michael “is good looking”.
+Finally, someone prepared to give Ovie the attention he deserves!
+Before entering the villa, India said she had her eyes on the 6″7 basketball star, but she also thought Michael “is good looking”.

-Whatever goes down in the villa, it likely can’t be as bad as her worst dating experience, in which her date’s ex-girlfriend had them followed by a PI.
+Nothing in the villa is likely to match her worst dating experience, in which her date’s ex-girlfriend had them followed by a PI.

 “I went on a date with a guy once and the next day he told me that his ex-girlfriend had paid a private investigator to follow him and watch us on the date,” she says.
 “He showed me pictures and videos of us at dinner and leaving the restaurant.
 I didn’t see him again.”
 Fair enough.